C-D-Lewis/GLSceneEngine/README.md

 ## Usage

 To use the engine, simply call `Engine.start()` from `main()`, and supply some `EngineCallbacks` for essential events.
-After OpenGL has rendered its first frame, `onLoadResources()` will be called, allowing loading of textures, sprites, fonts, etc. A sample font bitmap is included, and is treated like a standard sprite sheet.
+After OpenGL has rendered its first frame, `onStartComplete()` will be called, allowing loading of textures, sprites, fonts, etc. A sample font bitmap is included, and is treated like a standard sprite sheet.

 ```java
 String title = "Game Window";